andniz/moviesAPI/README.md

 ### /movies
 Supports POST and GET methods.

-POST method requires one and only one parameter - title.
+POST method requires one and only one parameter in the request body - title.
 Data for the movie with given title will be looked up via OMDBAPI and added to the application database.
 JSON containing the data of the movie will be returned.
 If there is no title parameter or if more than one parameter is provided, server responds with 400 Bad Request error.
 If the movie is not found through OMDBAPI, response status code should be